ibm-cloud-docs/solution-tutorials/getting-started.md

    ibmcloud plugin install kubernetes-service ibmcloud plugin install cloud-functions
    ```
+   {:pre}

 ### Docker

+1. If you don't have one, sign up for a free account at https://docker.com.
 1. Download and install Docker Desktop on Windows from https://docs.docker.com/docker-for-windows/install/.
 1. Verify installation with:
    ```sh